+Canoeing can be a fantastic activity to share with your dog, so long as your dog is comfortable with it.
 First and foremost, consider whether your dog will enjoy canoe-camping.
 Will he tolerate the tedium of sitting in a boat, be at ease in and around water, and sleep soundly in a tent?
 For your maiden voyage, opt for an easy daytrip close to home rather than a hardcore back-country expedition.
-Most dogs will hop into a canoe out of curiosity, especially if treats are involved, but allow yours plenty of time to feel secure.
+Most dogs will hop into a canoe out of curiosity, especially if treats are involved, but allow yours plenty of time to feel secure..

 Before launching, take a swim, roam the shoreline or play a game of fetch.
 “Don’t forget that your pup has been watching you pack up at home, sat patiently for a long car ride, and is in a new and exciting place,” says Kathryn Howell, owner of Dog Paddling Adventures, a Canadian travel outfit offering wilderness excursions for people and their dogs.
 “To [expect] her to sit still like a good pup for an hour in the boat may be too much to ask.”